-All participants will receive funding for one night of lodging.
-A limited number of travel scholarships are available and will be awarded based on demonstrated need.
-Applications should be submitted by June 21, but we will review applications as they come in and will try to let you know in a few days of your submission.
+Applications should be submitted by July 20, 2021, but we will review applications as they come in and will try to let you know in a few days of your submission.

 If you have any questions, you can contact Mine Cetinkaya-Rundel at firstname.lastname@example.org.